MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/06a-content-understanding.md

 #### Try out Content Understanding's other analyzer capabilities

-1. From the *Build - Models* page and *AI Services* tab, select **Content Understanding** to test another one of Azure Content Understanding analyzers.
+1. On the *AI Services* tab, select **Content Understanding** to test another one of Azure Content Understanding analyzers.

 2. On the *Content Understanding* page, select the **Document** modality.